 USA

-His research focused on minority professionals, retention, and perception of their supervisor within the workplace.
+Todd’s research focused on minority professionals, retention, and perception of their supervisor within the workplace.
 Currently, he is enrolled at Harvard University, completing post-doctorate studies as a Harvard Fellow.
-Moreover, Todd serves as a faculty member for the Executive Institute on Inclusion and a Diversity Business Journal Review Board member.
+Todd also serves as a faculty member for the Executive Institute on Inclusion and is a Diversity Business Journal Review Board member.

 Todd is a Paul Harris Fellow from the Rotary Club of Fayetteville, Arkansas, having joined at 23.
-He served as the former Rotaract Advisor, Interact Sponsor, RYLA speaker, Youth Services Chair, two terms on Club Board of Directors, New Generations Service Exchange Alumni, and graduated from his District and Zone Leadership Academy.
+He served as Rotaract advisor, Interact sponsor, RYLA speaker, Youth Services chair, as for two terms, on Club Board of Directors.
+He’s a New Generations Service Exchange alumni and graduated from his district and zone Leadership Academy.

-Todd is currently one of the youngest Youth Exchange District Chairs in Rotary International.
-He has spoken at various Rotary districts, zones, and international conventions globally about diversity, equity, inclusion, leadership development, and youth services.
-Todd serves on multiple boards locally and internationally in education, business, and inclusion initiatives.
+Todd is currently one of the youngest Youth Exchange District Chairs in Rotary.
+He has spoken at various Rotary districts, zones, and international conventions about diversity, equity, inclusion, leadership development, and youth services.
+He serves on multiple boards locally and internationally in education, business, and inclusion initiatives.

 Jeremy Opperman (member)